jportella93/jon-portella-blog/content/blog/using-svgs-on-the-web-a-deep-dive/index.md

 ---
 title: Using SVGs on the Web — A Deep Dive
+spoiler: >-
-spoiler: There isn’t one best way to implement SVGs on our websites, since each method has its pros and cons.
+  There isn’t one best way to implement SVGs on our websites, since each method has its pros and cons.
 Let’s learn their differences.
-date: "2021-04-28T15:13:21.156Z"
+date: '2021-04-28T15:13:21.156Z'
+hasNewsletterBeenSent: true
 ---

 ### Using SVGs on the Web — A Deep Dive